5 min read

-The recent killings of George Floyd, Ahmaud Arbery, Breonna Taylor and many others are devastating.
-The unrest across the nation and the grieving in our local communities are a reminder that we all must keep doing more to create meaningful change and healing.
+The recent killings of George Floyd, Ahmaud Arbery, Breonna Taylor, and many others are devastating.
+The unrest across the nation and the grieving in our local communities is a reminder that we all must keep doing more to create meaningful change and healing.

 At FedEx, our workforce is as diverse as the world we serve, and we believe that everyone deserves respect.
 Embracing diversity is not just the right thing to do; we also have proven that it fosters innovation and makes us a more competitive company.
 It’s also about fostering acceptance, promoting anti-biases, and encouraging a more inclusive society.
 These values are core to who we are and how we operate.

 Too many Black lives have been lost in the fight for equality in America.
 We will not stand by silently.

 Gucci, Saint Laurent, Bottega Veneta, Balenciaga, Alexander McQueen, Brioni, Boucheron, Pomellato, Dodo, Qeelin, Ulysse Nardin, Girard-Perregaux, and Kering Eyewear acknowledge that words alone are not enough and want to contribute to organizations focused on combating systemic racism and ending police violence towards the Black community in the United States.

 Today, on behalf of all its brands, Kering is making a donation to: